nintymiles/nintymiles.github.io/_posts/2016-11-16-read-html-from-webview.md

 ---
 layout: post
-title: How to read HTML content from a UIWebView or by using String
+title: How to read HTML content from a UIWebView
 ---
 ## How to read HTML content from a UIWebView
 Copy from stackoverflow